Interpreting the Central Limit Theorem In Exercises 19–26, find t... | Channels for Pearson+

 Interpreting the Central Limit Theorem In Exercises 19–26, find the mean and standard deviation of the indicated sampling distribution of sample means.
 Then sketch a graph of the sampling distribution.

-SAT Italian Subject Test The scores on the SAT Italian Subject Test for the 2018–2020 graduating classes are normally distributed, with a mean of 628 and a standard deviation of 110.
-Random samples of size 25 are drawn from this population, and the mean of each sample is determined.
+Renewable Energy During a recent period of two years, the day-ahead prices for renewable energy in Germany (in euros per mega-watt hour) have a mean of 31.58 and a standard deviation of 12.293.
+Random samples of size 75 are drawn from this population, and the mean of each sample is determined.

 Verified step by step guidance